 - Don’t forget clean up.
 The last thing you need is more crumbs, silverware, and bowls to put away and/or wash.
 Show them where you expect the empty containers to go or how they should be washed.
 Show them how to wipe the counter too.

-1. One scoop from the “Trail Mix” container.
+1. One or two scoops from the “Trail Mix” container.

 4. Ants on a Log.